bigfix/developer.bigfix.com/site/reference/types/firewall-profile.md

 # type: firewall profile

-The &amp;lt;firewall profile&amp;gt; inspectors provide access to the firewall profile.
+The &lt;firewall profile&lt; inspectors provide access to the firewall profile.
 These properties correspond to the INetFwProfile interface in the Windows Firewall API.
-For more information, search for &amp;#39;Windows Firewall API&amp;#39; at the msdn site (http://msdn.microsoft.com/library/).
+For more information, search for &#39;Windows Firewall API&#39; at the msdn site (http://msdn.microsoft.com/library/).

 # authorized application of &lt;firewall profile&gt; : firewall authorized application